SophieS9/SG-Python-Intro/Intro_Python.md

 Within your script you can declare as many variables as you like as long as the name is unique.
 Now we'll take a look at some of the things you can do with these variables.

-### 2. Math - using python to do some simple equations
+### 2. Arithmetic - using python to do some simple equations

 For this section you can either edit your existing script or open a new one.
 Type the following:
 ```